sloanemccensky/Big-Ideas-Labs-5-and-6/README.md

 # Lab-5-Big-Ideas
-* This program takes in a variable and prints a phrase until the variable reaches 0.
+* This program takes in two inputs and if it's on an even loop, it prints the first input, if not it prints the second
+* The next program takes in two inputs and combines them into one
 ## Our group's members are:
 * Aaron Escobar
 * Sloane McCensky